×

 We asked foreigners in Uruguay what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included:

 "Rental properties in Uruguay typically include a refrigerator, stove, oven, and washing machine.
 Other common appliances may include a microwave, dishwasher, and air conditioning unit.
-Depending on the property, some may also include a clothes dryer," said one in Uruguay.
+Depending on the property, some may also include a clothes dryer," explained one person living in Uruguay.

 Additional Information about Searching for a Home in Uruguay: